Back to Posts

 Transparency Requirements

-The California AI Transparency Act (SB 942), effective Jan.
-1, 2026, mandates AI systems publicly accessible within California with more than one million monthly visitors implement comprehensive measures to disclose when content has been generated or modified by AI.
-This Act establishes requirements for AI detection tools and content disclosures, with penalties of $5,000 per violation per day for non-compliance.
+The California AI Transparency Act (SB 942) mandates AI systems publicly accessible within California with more than 1 million monthly visitors implement comprehensive measures to disclose when content has been generated or modified by AI.
+This Act establishes requirements for AI detection tools and content disclosures, with penalties of $5,000 per violation per day for noncompliance.
+The effective date has been delayed from Jan.
+1, 2026, to Aug.
+2, 2026, following passage of AB 853.

 Companion Chatbot Regulation